 Our work has been focused on making the site a more inviting place for people to enjoy and somewhere that the new residents of Abbey Barn Park, a new 550 home development by Berkley’s Homes, can relax and enjoy nature on their doorstep.
 It also provides a great alternative, eco-friendly route to the town centre.

 We have been lucky enough to have been helped by a great variety of businesses to deliver the work including London Ambulance, PWC, Cairngorm Capital, Janssen Cilag, Thames Water, Seymour Taylor, Belu Water, Bucks County Council and Shanley Homes.

 Look carefully and you’ll also see some of the various types of bird boxes we’ve made on “Be a Ranger days”.
 These are made as kits by our friends and neighbours at “Men In Sheds” – thanks guys!
 A couple of rustic oak- topped benches have also been installed.

-The first stage of boundary management along the southern boundary was completed in March 2018, before the bird nesting season commenced and is looking good as a result of this work.
+The boundary management continues during the winter months before the bird nesting season commences , the work helps reduce risk to property and, over time, develops in to a thinker, lower boundary that protects the trees behind and is easier to manage.
 The arisings have been placed in a large, long dead hedge which is both a barrier to people and a great habitat for wildlife.

-We planted some thorn species along the boundary to complement the deadhedge and, in time, to grow into one big buffer.
-Unfortunately, these really struggled in the prolonged hot, dry summer despite being watered and mulched.
-They are still alive but need a good wet winter.
-We have undertaken additional understorey planting this winter including hawthorn, buckthorn, wych elm, field maple and blackthorn.
+.
+We undertake additional understorey planting including hawthorn, buckthorn, wych elm, field maple and blackthorn.
 We are not using plastic tree guards in a concerted effort to reduce waste from single use plastic but are instead using brash to keep the deer at bay.
-The site would benefit from deer and squirrel control about which we will liaise with the Carington Estate in 2019.